aws-samples/amazon-forecast-samples/ForecastCheatSheet.md

         - WAPE (measured at mean, which may be different from p50 quantile).
   - RMSE (measured at mean, which may be different from p50 quantile).

       - As [explained in Step 15](https://github.com/aws-samples/amazon-forecast-samples/blob/master/ForecastCheatSheet.md#tutorial), Amazon Forecast generates a forecast at a particular quantile.
-Weighted quantile loss is the accuracy metric or “wQL”.
+Weighted quantile loss is the error metric or “wQL”.
 Machine learning models work by minimizing (or maximizing) an objective function, in this case loss or prediction error.
 The weighted quantile loss function is weighted to penalize forecast values at kth percentile that are higher than actuals more when k < 0.5 and the reverse when k > 0.5.
 So, p10 quantile predictions that are higher than actuals will get 0.9 weightings; whereas p90 quantile predictions that are lower than actual will get 0.9 weighting.
 The full formula is:
     ![](https://amazon-forecast-samples.s3-us-west-2.amazonaws.com/common/images/Formula_wql.png)

     [See documentation for more details.](https://docs.aws.amazon.com/forecast/latest/dg/metrics.html.)